boyangeric/Multi-agent-security-policy-qa/README.md

 Azure AI Search Basic is billable while provisioned; chat and embedding usage are also metered.
 Review the current Azure pricing before creating resources.
-When finished, delete the dedicated assessment resource group through the Azure portal and verify that no resources remain.
+When finished, delete the dedicated experiment resource group through the Azure portal and verify that no resources remain.

 Production infrastructure should be managed declaratively with Terraform or Bicep through a reviewed CI/CD workflow.
-Imperative provisioning and destructive teardown scripts are intentionally not included in this assessment repository.
+Imperative provisioning and destructive teardown scripts are not included in this research prototype.

 ## Limitations